Easy Artisan Bread

 2 cups water

-about ½ tablespoon vegetable oil for bowl.
+about ½ tablespoon vegetable oil, or non-stick cooking spray

-1. In a large (3-4 quart) bowl, combine flour, salt, and yeast.
-Add water and stir until blended.
-Dough will be VERY “sticky and shaggy,” only slightly stiffer than thick batter.
 Cover bowl tightly with plastic wrap.
 Let rise at least 12 hours, (overnight) at warm room temperature.
 Dough is ready when the surface is dotted with bubbles and volume has roughly doubled.
+Too long a rise is better than too short a rise.

-6. Cool bread completely on a wire rack before slicing.
+Cool bread completely on a wire rack before slicing.
 To soften crunchy crust, store in sealed plastic bag after completely cool.
 To retain crunchy crust, store in paper or opened plastic bag.

+Variations: When folding, add any of the following: 1/4 cup chopped herbs, 1/2 cup diced or grated cheese, two dozen sliced olives, 1/4 cup sun-dried tomato tapenade.
 Inspired by “No-knead bread”, Breads & Breakfast column, New York Times, November 13, 2006.